Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Supplementary Information

-\subsection{Additional illustrations of the impact of interconnection on long-duration storage energy}
+\paragraph{Additional illustrations of the impact of interconnection on long-duration storage energy}

-The weather years 1987/88 and 1988/89 exhibit similar long-duration energy storage capacities for the energy island scenario (Figure~\ref{fig:box_h2_sto_e_yearly_dem}).
+The weather years 1987/88 and 1988/89 exhibit similar long-duration energy storage capacities for the energy island scenario (Figure~\ref{fig:figure_4}).
 For increasing interconnection levels, least-cost storage capacity diverges, yielding substantially lower energy storage levels for 1988/89 compared to 1987/88.
 This is because the most pronounced renewable droughts are temporally highly correlated with each other and, to some extent, also with high-demand periods in 1987/88 across many countries.
-In contrast, this is not the case in 1988/89 (compare boxes in Figures~\ref{fig:drought_ts_sto_dem_1988/89_8_region} and~\ref{fig:drought_ts_sto_dem_1987/88_8_region}), enabling more pronounced geographical balancing of these drought events.
-The temporal overlap is even more pronounced in weather year 1996/97 (Figure~\ref{fig:drought_ts_sto_dem_1996/97_8_region}), which leads to the most extreme pan-European drought in the data (Figure~\ref{fig:normalized_drought_mass}) and, accordingly, the highest long-duration storage needs (Figure~\ref{fig:box_h2_sto_e_yearly_dem}).
-Figures~\ref{fig:box_pv_sensitivity},~\ref{fig:box_won_sensitivity}, and~\ref{fig:box_woff_sensitivity} show the impact of additional nuclear power on the least-cost deployment of solar \ac{PV}, onshore wind, and offshore wind.
-Note that in the default setting with renewable generation only, which bases on the assumptions of the ``Distributed Energy'' scenario of the \ac{TYNDP}~2022~\cite{entso-e_tyndp2022_2022}, we adjusted the expansion bounds for variable renewable technologies accounting for the missing generation of nuclear power.
+In contrast, this is not the case in 1988/89 (compare boxes in Supplementary Fig.~\ref{fig:figure_si6} and Supplementary Fig.~\ref{fig:figure_si7}), enabling more pronounced geographical balancing of these drought events.
+The temporal overlap is even more pronounced in weather year 1996/97 (Figure~\ref{fig:figure_5}), which leads to the most extreme pan-European drought in the data (Supplementary Fig.~\ref{fig:figure_si1}) and, accordingly, the highest long-duration storage needs (Figure~\ref{fig:figure_4}).
+Supplementary Fig.~\ref{fig:figure_si9}, Supplementary Fig.~\ref{fig:figure_si10}, and Supplementary Fig.~\ref{fig:figure_si11} show the impact of additional nuclear power on the least-cost deployment of solar \ac{PV}, onshore wind, and offshore wind.
+Note that in the default setting with renewable generation only, which bases on the assumptions of the ``Distributed Energy'' scenario of the \ac{TYNDP}~2022~\cite{entso-e_tyndp2022_2022_si}, we adjusted the expansion bounds for variable renewable technologies accounting for the missing generation of nuclear power.
 This results in slightly increased lower expansion bounds compared to the complementary runs including nuclear power, which are binding for \ac{PV} and offshore wind in scenario (4).